 Note, completing the nomination form does not guarantee you will be selected, If not selected, feedback will be provided.

-These will be informed by the RRANZ Response & Recovery Leadership Capability Framework that will be refined parallel to the courses in 2019.
+These are informed by the RRANZ Response & Recovery Leadership Capability Framework that is currently being refined in parallel to the courses.

 The Response and Recovery Leadership Capability Framework is based on international research and has been workshopped with local, regional and central government agency stakeholders.
 It details the capabilities expected in leaders within Response and Recovery and forms the basis of the programme.
 Individuals can use the framework to understand their own skill levels and organisations can use it to inform staff development.